nickharris808/prevolt/PUBLICATION_OPPORTUNITIES.md

 ### For Technical Audiences

-**"We achieved complete elimination of incast packet loss - the first zero-loss result in published datacenter networking literature."**
+**"We achieved complete elimination of incast packet loss - the first Ethernet memory-initiated zero-loss result in published datacenter networking literature."**

 **"Our game-resistant classifier is 90× more accurate than industry-standard isolation mechanisms, preventing sophisticated evasion attacks."**